Vittozich/reactNativeSqliteTestApp/README.md

 ## Installed dependences

-When download or clone App:

-    npm install

-All:
+When create new react-native app and put code from this repository needs to install that libs:

     npm install react-navigation --save
     npm install react-native-gesture-handler react-native-safe-area-context @react-native-community/masked-view react-native-screens react-native-reanimated --save